joshamilton/Hamilton_acI_2017/manuscript/som.md

 This reaction contains a number of currency metabolites (ATP, ADP glutamine, glutamate), as well as the highly-connected metabolites carbonate, water, phosphate and protons.
 All of these metabolites were removed from the network during pruning.
 Thus, the reaction responsible for carbamoyl phosphate synthesis was effectively removed from the network, rendering carbamoyl phosphate a seed compound.
 Manual inspection of individual genomes revealed the gene for carbamoyl phosphate synthase, confirming carbamoyl phosphate is not an auxotrophy.

 __R-enoyl-ACP__.
 A number of R-enoyl-ACP compounds were predicted to be seed compounds in clades acI-A and acI-B. These compounds were associated with a single COG annotated as an "Enoyl-[acyl-carrier-protein] reductase," the enzyme which catalyzes the final step in fatty acid elongation.
-Many other predicted seed compounds were predicted to partcipate in fatty acid and phospholipid biosynthesis, including a number of saturated fatty acids (associated with a COG annotated as a "long-chain-fatty-acid--CoA ligase") and 1-acyl-sn-glycerol 3-phosphate compounds (associated with a COG annotated as an "1-acyl-sn-glycerol-3-phosphate acyltransferase").
+Many other seed compounds were predicted to participate in fatty acid and phospholipid biosynthesis, including a number of saturated fatty acids (associated with a COG annotated as a "long-chain-fatty-acid--CoA ligase") and 1-acyl-sn-glycerol 3-phosphate compounds (associated with a COG annotated as an "1-acyl-sn-glycerol-3-phosphate acyltransferase").
 Given the broad substrate specificity of these enzymes, KBase automatically assigns these enzymes to the catalysis of a number of reactions.
 Fatty acid and phospholipid biosynthesis pathways are often organism-specific and unlikely to be properly annotated by automatic metabolic reconstruction pipelines.
 Thus, these compounds were excluded from further consideration.

 __L-Aspartate-4-semialdehyde, L-homoserine, and O-Phospho-L-homoserine.__ Clade acI-C was predicted to have a seed set containing these three compounds.
 These three compounds can be interconverted via the following reactions: